trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Join-your-company's-workspace.md

 # 3. Meet Concierge
-Your personal assistant, Concierge, lives on your Ieatta Home page on both desktop and the mobile app.
+Your personal assistant, Concierge, lives on your Expensify Home page on both desktop and the mobile app.

 Concierge will walk you through setting up your account and also provide:
 <ul>